stevencombs/retrocombs.github.io/_posts/2014-07-12-keystrokes-create-typographic-symbols-on-a-mac.md

 | — <sup>(em-dash)</sup> | ⌥ ⇧ \- |

 </br>
-**Extra Tip:**

-> Add professionalism to your documents, web pages and blog posts.
-Instead of using the default keyboard apostrophe and quotes:

-> 's & "quote"

-> Try using typographically correct versions:

-> ’s & “quote”

-> The simple use of these correct symbols can add a hint of typographic professionalism to your documents.

 Did I miss a commonly used symbol that I should include?
 Leave me a comment and let me know.
 It is an easy task to include it and together we can make a better reference.